pIlIp-d/1D-VHDL-Pong/documentation.md

         led : out std_logic_vector(15 downto 0)
     );
 ```
-Buttons as said, can be used from the basys.
-For comfort we used external buttons.
+As stated, buttons can either be the internal basys ones, or external ones for comfort.
 ```vhdl
       if clk'event and clk = '1' then if current_dir = '1' and btn_player2 = '1' and led_states >= "1000" then